myzhang1029/phys_plotter/README.md

 ## Prerequisite
 Optional:
  - Install `gnuplot`.
 (Only required if you plan to use this backend)
  - Install GTK.
-(Only required if you want to build the GUI)
+(Only required if you want to build the GTK GUI)
  - Install `cargo-bundle`.
 (Only required if you want to build app bundles or installers)

 ## CLI Usage